 Use some common sense on the Kettle Valley Railway

-There are rattlesnakes around.
-Never attempt to pick one up or this might happen.
+Snakes: There are rattlesnakes around.
+Never attempt to pick one up or you might experience what’s it like after the rattlesnake bite – a first hand account from my friend Ken.

-Be bear aware.
+Bears: Be bear aware.
 We saw a big black bear but it scurried off.
-Carrying a can of bear spray would be a good idea.
+Carrying a can of bear spray would be a good idea – and it should be quick to access.

 Happy trails.
-Biking the trails that make up the Kettle Valley Railway should put a smile on your face.
+Biking the Kettle Valley Railway should put a smile on your face.

 - 5 Awesome Hikes With a View Near Penticton